UK Beauty Retail Strategy - Bespoke Advantage

 Retailers have increased their online offering significantly since the pandemic, and this looks set to continue, with several of them having introduced new categories such as wellness.
 ASOS have partnered with brands including Lush, Marks & Spencer have invested in bringing on board more established beauty brands like Clinique and Benefit, and we have also seen retailers investing in training their staff about health and wellness like Holland & Barrett.
 There is a heightened interest in supporting black-owned beauty brands.
 Sustainability is a focal point with many questioning the sustainable credentials of a brand.
 Retailers like Sainsbury’s have introduced online marketplaces, like Debenhams to support the growth of indie beauty brands.

-We work with clients to support them in developing a clear go-to-market strategy to support their UK retail expansion.
-If are interested in exploring whether the UK should form part of your retail strategy, GET IN TOUCH
+If are interested in exploring whether the UK should form part of your retail strategy, GET IN TOUCH.